 CT is based on the profits made by limited companies; members' clubs and by trade and housing associations.
 It is NOT payable by partnerships or LLPs.
-Instead, partners are subject to Income Tax on their share of the partnership and the LLP profits.
-CT is payable by UK resident companies and by non-resident companies with a permanent establishment in the UK.
+Instead, partners are subject to Income Tax on their share of the profits.
+CT is payable by UK resident companies and by non-resident companies with a permanent establishment or real estate in the UK.